mahmoudAliaboElhassan/Node.js-E-commerce-Project/README.md

 # Node.js E-commerce Project

-This is a full-stack Node.js-based e-commerce application built to handle user authentication, product management, shopping cart, order processing, and more.
+This is a back-end Node.js-based e-commerce application built to handle user authentication, product management, shopping cart, order processing, and more.

 ## 🚀 Features